1

 • 988 became the new number to reach existing crisis services in Colorado to ensure there is no wrong door for people to get support, effective July of 2022.

 • 988 is a national service.
-When someone dials 988, there are options to access specialized services including Spanish-speaking, Veterans, LGBTQ+ Youth, and American Sign Language services.
-All other callers with a Colorado area code are transferred to Colorado’s 988 Lifeline Center at Rocky Mountain Crisis Partners, where a trained crisis counselor will answer the phone, listen to you, provide support, and share resources if needed.
+When someone reaches out to 988, there are options to access specialized services including Spanish-speaking, Veterans, LGBTQ+ Youth and Young Adults, and services for the Deaf and Hard of Hearing community.
+All other help seekers are transferred to our contact center, where a trained specialist will listen to you, provide support, and share resources if needed.

 • 988 is a confidential service.
 When people reach Colorado’s 988, they will be asked their name and phone number in case they get disconnected.
 Callers are asked a few additional questions to help understand the reach of the program, for example, their zip code and date of birth.
 Callers can indicate they would rather not provide the information requested.